tonykhaov/dotfiles/README.md

 # Installation

-1. Signin with App store GUI first!
+1. Sign in with App store GUI first!

-2. Open your terminal and run this script:
+2. Open your terminal and run this script: (to clone the repo and start the setup)

 ```
-cd ~/Downloads/dotfiles-main && chmod u+x ./install.sh && ./install.sh
+git clone git@github.com:tonykhaov/dotfiles.git ~/Downloads/dotfiles && cd ~/Downloads/dotfiles && chmod +x ./install.sh && ./install.sh
 ```

 ---

-I highly recommend you to not run ./install.sh as installation is synchronous.
-If you want to save time you can run shell scripts inside install.sh individually.
-Make sure you complete running ./setup.sh first.
-For alfred and chrome extensions, make sure

 3. Terminal: